livechat/livechat-public-docs/agent-app-extension/_introduction.md

 ## Use cases

-There are number of ways you can utilise the extension:
+There are number of ways you can utilize the extension:

-* query external services with vistior email or LiveChat group ID (CRM, marketing automation, etc.),
+* query external services with visitor email or LiveChat group ID (CRM, marketing automation, etc.),
 * display static content, e.g. knowledge base articles, conversation prompts or context information,
 * query [LiveChat REST API](/rest-api) to do basically anything with the visitor, agent or chat.